Start anywhere, finish here!

 Transfer Credit

-1. Visit our Transfer Evaluation System (TES)
+Transfer Equivalency System (TES)

 College credit may be granted to students with military training, experience, or coursework that is recognized by the American Council on Education (ACE) based on the program the student is entering.